WangXuan95/TinyLZMA/README.md

 ./tlzma testdata/data3.txt data3.txt.lzma
 ```

-To verify the outputting ".lzma" file, you can decompress it using the official "XZ" tool on Linux.
+To verify the outputting ".lzma" file, you can decompress it using the official "XZ-Utils" on Linux.
 You should firstly install it:

 ```bash
 apt-get install xz-utils